cjrumble/crumble-portfolio/content/pages/projects/project-two.md

 date: '2021-12-20'
 client: Awesome client
 description: >-
-  It’s hard to imagine that I’ve that I wrote all this code by myself, probably because I worked with an entire team :) but they definitely followed my lead most of the time.
+  I can't take credit for creating all this code alone.
+I have been supported by a brilliant team.
+Although, I have provided leadership, education and strategies to elevate us collectively, which allowed us to produce a Cool Project.
 featuredImage:
   type: ImageBlock
   url: /images/bg2.jpg